SimonIlic/project-psychic-waffle/PROCESS.md

 * started android studio project
 * integrated with firebase
 * created login activity
-* worked out database structure for groups
- >> I decided on having 2 trees one for groups and one for users, each user will have a list of group ids and each group will have a list of user ids
+* worked out database structure for groups.
+I decided on having 2 trees one for groups and one for users, each user will have a list of group ids and each group will have a list of user ids

+# day 5
+* Presented app idea and design
+* I need to confirm if 3rd party calender can be accessed through google's API